Reader rahul asked the following question on the “Ask Lucky” page of the blog:

 Qatar Airbus A321 in the Maldives

 The catch is that Qatar doesn’t offer a first class product on any of their flights to the US.
 They have several other things going for them, though.
 First of all, they publish fares between most cities in the US and the Maldives.
 This means that you can redeem AAdvantage miles for a single award on Qatar Airways to the Maldives not just from one of their gateway cities in the US, but from most other cities that American flies to, which is really convenient.
+You’ll pay 140,000 AAdvantage miles for roundtrip business class between North America and the Maldives.

 North American gateway cities: